Q. Can Exl-Plan be used

 Saving Exl-Plan files using compatibility mode.

-that your Exl-Plan files are always accessible by Excel 2007 and earlier
+that your Exl-Plan files are always accessible by Excel 2007, 2010, 2013, 2016, 365 as well as earlier versions of Excel.

 2. If you have previously saved Exl-Plan as an Excel 97-2003